Links

 Stream DB V3

 Stream DB V3 allows the establishment of a connection with a service that supports the JDBC (Java Database Connectivity) protocol and the execution of the SQL (Structured Query Language) instructions.
+To see all the databases supported by this component, read the Supported databases documentation.

 Differently from the DB V1 component, Stream DB has been designed to make execution in batches, which means, each return (resulting line or row) of the executed SQL instruction is individually treated through a subpipeline, being able to have its own processing flow.
 Read the Subpipelines article to learn more.

-IMPORTANT: in situations where an Apache Hive database is used, the Updatecount data may be unavailable due to a system behavior.
+In situations where an Apache Hive database is used, the Updatecount data may be unavailable due to a system behavior.
 This information will be available only if the updated row control is enabled on the Apache Hive server.
 To learn more about Apache Hive support for the Digibee Integration Platform, refer to Supported databases.

 {